andrewacashner/hearingfaithms/chapters/chapter-3.md

 audible sacrament as well---the sign of the bodily presence of the divine entering into their ears through sounds that were more like music than speech.

+[^Guidonian-hand]:
+In Guido's mnemonic system, all the notes that could be sung from *Gamma-ut* upwards (G~2~ to E~5~) were laid out in a spiral on the upraised palm of the left hand.
+The *A (la, mi, re)* above "middle C" (that is, A~4~) was indicated by pointing to the inside of the second knuckle of the middle finger.
+Speculatively, there is a common type of image of the infant Jesus, a visual expression of the *Verbum infans* trope, in which the child sits on his mother's lap, mouth closed, with his hand raised in a gesture of blessing: typically this means the index and middle fingers are raised and the fourth and fifth fingers are curled down.
+Could the "sign of A" be a reference to this specific type of image, a Guidonian reading of that hand position?

 Musical performance provided an apt medium to realize this concept, as the singing and playing gave material form to the concepts of the poetry and illustrated those concepts through the artifice of the music.